 Research output per year

-My research focuses on social and political activism at various levels: community, regional and (trans)national.
+My research focuses on social and political activism on various levels: community, regional and (trans)national.
 I particularly look at issues of voice, representation and legitimacy within rights-based advocacy.
 I study the views and identities of organised Burmese civil society actors, their transnational advocacy strategies, and their relationship with Western supporters.
-In 2022 I published articles on documentation work by civil society actors of human rights violations in Myanmar (Journal of Human Rights Practice) and on the experiences of young ethnic women in Myanmar civil society (Journal of Burma Studies).
+I recently published articles on civil society in Kenya and Myanmar, and am working with Seng Bu on an article about the Myanmar diaspora in the Netherlands.

 I have worked for various civil society organisations in The Netherlands on issues such as discrimination, international justice and refugee rights, and served as a board member for the Dutch Foundation for Peace Studies (Stichting Vredeswetenschappen).
 I was a postdoctoral researcher in projects on land rights advocacy in Kenya at Radboud University and on urban intermediaries in the Netherlands at Tilburg University.
-For these projects I co-authored reports for the Dutch Ministries of Foreign Affairs (BuZa) and the Interior (BZK), and published an article on civil society legitimacy in Kenya (Canadian Journal of Development Studies).
-I now coordinate a follow-up project in which I further explore community relations with CSOs in Ghana and Kenya, and develop content for development practitioners.
-For this project I partner with Partos and RIVA Illustrations.
+For these projects I co-authored reports for the Dutch Ministries of Foreign Affairs (BuZa) and the Interior (BZK).
+In 2021-2023 I conducted a follow-up project in which I further explored community relations with CSOs in Ghana and Kenya, and developed a toolkit for development practitioners.
+For this project I partnered with Partos and RIVA Illustrations.
 Two cartoons coming out of this project can be found under publications.
+This project has been shortlisted for the Routledge Area Studies Impact Award.

 I currently coordinate the education programme of the Anthropology department at the Vrije Universiteit Amsterdam, and teach interdisciplinary courses in Conflict and Peacebuilding and thesis writing.
 I am co-supervisor of PhD candidate Linggar Putra on the topic of Riverine Hydrosocial Dynamics in Surabaya, Indonesia.